 |Victims w/ reported race||3,765|

-An Alabama arrest report will show a lot of information.
-First, there will be the person’s profile details like name, address, birth date, age, gender, height, weight, any scars or tattoos, education details, work, birthplace, eye color, hair color, and marital status.
+An AL arrest report will show a lot of information.
+First, there will be the person’s profile details like name, address, birth date, age, gender, height, weight, any scars or tattoos, education details, work, birthplace, eye color, hair color, marital status and even mugshot details.
 Additionally, other information such as arrests, including who arrested them, where, when, the charges, the booking details, the officer who arrested them, and any vehicle information will be on there.
 Sometimes included are mug shots, fingerprints, outstanding warrants, police report information including DWIs and other traffic violations.
 The report may also show criminal convictions for felonies and misdemeanors and court records as well.

 The crime rate has increased over the past decade in Alabama, going from 12,754 crimes in 2006 to 15,229 by 16% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any arrest and other criminal records in Alabama will stay on someone’s permanent record unless they can get them expunged.
-Alabama just past a new expungement law that carries a $300 fee for any charges that were dismissed.
+Any Alabama public arrest record will stay on someone’s permanent record unless they can get them expunged.
+AL just past a new expungement law that carries a $300 fee for any charges that were dismissed.

-Alabama allows petitioning the court to expunge criminal records but only for non-felonies and non-violent felonies, under special circumstances.
+Petitioning the court is allowed to expunge Alabama criminal records but only for non-felonies and non-violent felonies, under special circumstances.
 Convictions are not eligible for expungement, but charges can be removed through the expungement process.
 Even expunged records will still be available to the court and law enforcement agencies but will not be publicly accessible.

-The Alabama Criminal Justice Information Center (ACJIC) is responsible for maintaining crime statistics in the state.
-For 2016, there was a 2% increase in crime in Alabama with a total of 165,505 crimes committed that year.
-The overall crime rate in Alabama per 100,000 residents is 3,403.1.
-Alabama had a 17% recovery rate for stolen property that totaled $257,279,623 in 2016.
+The AL Criminal Justice Information Center (ACJIC) is responsible for maintaining crime statistics in the state.
+For 2016, there was a 2% increase in AL crime with a total of 165,505 crimes committed that year.
+The overall AL crime rate per 100,000 residents is 3,403.1.
+This state had a 17% recovery rate for stolen property that totaled $257,279,623 in 2016.
 Two hundred seven law enforcement officers were assaulted in 2016, 37 of the seriously injured.
 Of the total crimes committed, 84% were property related, and only 15% violent offenses.

 Most of the violent crime offenders in Alabama were 20-29 and the largest percentage of violent crime victims were 20-29.